crossplane/crossplane/design/design-doc-composition-validating-webhook.md

             # region: us-east-1                 # <== base missing required field error: e.g. region is not defined, but is a required field for RDSInstance and it's not set by any patch later
             dbInstanceClass: db.t2.small
             masterUsername: masteruser
-            engin: postgres                     # <== base definining field not allowed error: e.g. engin instead of engine, field not accepted by RDSInstance
+            engin: postgres                     # <== base defining field not allowed error: e.g. engin instead of engine, field not accepted by RDSInstance
             engineVersion: "12"
             skipFinalSnapshotBeforeDeletion: true
             publiclyAccessible: true